prashant114606-zz/open-weather/README.txt

 FAQ
 ---

-Q: Is it used at multiple place or on multiple page with different configuration.

-A: Yes, it can be used anywhere in your site with different configuration.

 Q: Does it work without APPID?

 A: NO, you must have APPID from openweathermap.org.
-I recommend you download the devel module (https://www.drupal.org/project/devel) and you will able the see the error in dblog only for development purpose.
+I would recommend you download the devel module (https://www.drupal.org/project/devel) and you will able the see the error in dblog only for development purpose.

-Q: Can I change the configuration once the current open weather block is saved?

-A: Yes.

 MAINTAINERS